DISTANCE 8.4 MILES

 Old rail line platforms and the station building (now houses) are still here dotted along the line I clearly remembered after my last walk along here I thought that I would do a bit of mooching around the internet for a bit of the history of this line but as normal I forgot and dare I say it I will most likely forget this time too.

 Any way we stayed on this line until we past the farm at Broomhouse then headed off and up onto Broomhouse Common,

 Time to leave the line and head off road for a while

 It was at this point I decided that I had made the right choice with not bringing Bob dog along, I know that he would have loved it here but with his low ground clearance and the soaking wet ground he would have been soaked in minutes, as it was the promised rain seemed to hold off we could see several rain showers in the distance.

 But we seemed just to miss them and as luck would have it our luck seemed to hold for the rest of the day, staying on the well-marked (if wet) footpath we stopped briefly at the old ruined “farm house” at Warren and had a mooch around inside.

 Then under AZ leadership headed down to the lake for lunch, now this lake is something rather special and despite my mooching around on the internet thingy I can’t really find any info about it.

-Lunch time: left to right Susan, Dorothy, AZ and Sarah
+Lunch time: left to right Janet, Dorothy, AZ and Sarah

 Looking at the lake with its jetty and sunken boat